• Skip to primary navigation

 How Do You Sprout Pumpkin Seeds?

-Wondering how to sprout pumpkin seeds?
-It’s effortless, and I’ll show you how in this quick tutorial – all you need are pumpkin seeds, a jar, and some cheesecloth.
+Wondering how to sprout pumpkin seeds for eating?
+It's effortless, and I'll show you how in this quick sprouted pumpkin seeds recipe - all you need are pumpkin seeds, a jar, and some cheesecloth.

 The best pumpkin seeds to use for sprouting are hulled or naked pumpkin seeds.